 Biologics can provide an effective, generally safe treatment for ankylosing spondylitis (AS).
+Doctors may prescribe them if a person does not respond to first-line therapies or their symptoms worsen.

 Biologics are a type of medication made from living organisms.
-They typically include synthetic proteins designed to replicate the functions of naturally occurring ones that play a role in the immune system.
+They typically include proteins designed to replicate the functions of naturally occurring ones that play a role in the immune system.

 Some people may refer to these drugs as biopharmaceuticals or biologic medical products.
 Although they are often expensive, they can help reduce symptom severity and prevent disease progression.